apache/flink/docs/content.zh/docs/connectors/table/hive/hive_read_write.md

   order_amount DOUBLE,
   ts BIGINT, -- time in epoch milliseconds ts_ltz AS TO_TIMESTAMP_LTZ(ts, 3),
-  WATERMARK FOR ts_ltz AS ts_ltz - INTERVAL '5' SECOND -- Define watermark on TIMESTAMP_LTZ column
+  WATERMARK FOR ts_ltz AS ts_ltz - INTERVAL '5' SECOND -- 在 TIMESTAMP_LTZ 列声明 watermark。
 ) WITH (...);

 -- streaming sql, insert into hive table